 Despite those strong correlations at an organizational level, Uhl cautioned against looking at individual manager’s PLS results as an evaluation.
 “It is really important that surveys be used as a learning tool, a developmental tool for improving relationships, and not just another yardstick,” he says.
 “If it ever becomes all about the numbers, then the numbers may improve but we may not be getting them through better leadership.”
 After all, no matter how many surveys are done, if the feedback is not acted upon effectively, then what is the value of the survey?

 With subsequent administrations of both ADI’s PLS and the Q12 Engagement Survey beyond the Retail Division, stronger and stronger positive correlations have emerged.
-As leaders have focused on the behaviors consistent with Precision Leadership (examples include PLS #2, #4, #5, & #6—covering clear expectations, helpful positive and constructive feedback, and reinforcing incremental improvements) they have generated higher and higher Q12 Grand Mean scores.
+As leaders have focused on the behaviors consistent with Precision Leadership (examples include—covering clear expectations, helpful positive and constructive feedback, and reinforcing incremental improvements) they have generated higher and higher Q12 Grand Mean scores.
 They have proven the hypothesis that “good leadership will produce higher engagement.”

-More than a decade later, M&T continues to use the PLS as a management development tool.
+Nearly two decades later, M&T continues to use the PLS as a management development tool across the Bank.
 “The Q12 is more focused on reporting outcomes whereas the PLS is more focused on leader behaviors,” says Uhl.
 “Over the years we have performed repeated regression analyses on the PLS and Q12 and found an incredibly strong positive correlation between our leadership survey and managers who drove up employee engagement, as measured by the Q12.”

-Rich Gold, Executive Vice President responsible for the Mortgage & Consumer Lending and Business Banking Divisions at M&T, was part of the original senior leader group to evaluate appraisals and go through the training.
+Rich Gold, President and Chief Operating Officer at M&T, was part of the original senior leader group to evaluate appraisals and go through the training.
 Rich was a member of the pilot group in 2004 and remains a strong proponent of implementing the PLS on a consistent basis.
-In his areas of responsibility (first in Retail and now in Mortgage/Consumer Lending/Business Banking) ADI surveys have been administered every six months to all management levels.
+In his areas of responsibility (first in Retail and now in President & CEO) ADI surveys have been administered every six months to all management levels.
 From the first surveys in Gold’s organization, he has reinforced that the objective of the process was to learn to improve and strengthen relationships, and was not about “the number.”
 He assured his managers that they must always use “the filter of judgment” when looking at perception feedback through an anonymous survey.
 Just because a manager might have received low numbers, or even harsh words in the comments, did not automatically mean they were doing the wrong things.
 Indeed, Gold may have given them a leadership assignment with the explicit expectation to hold people accountable when their previous manager had not.

 Gold assured them, “This survey score is not going to be about any particular number that equates to your treatment at the end of the year.
 I just want you to learn from it and show accountability for one or two items you identify to improve upon following each survey.”
 He has stuck by his word.
 The surveys, taken by every manager’s direct reports, begin at the executive level, and Gold’s direct reports complete surveys regarding his performance as well.
-Administered online, although paper administration is available, the surveys of no more than 20 items take only ten minutes to complete and include three comment questions: What do you want your manager to Stop, Start, and Continue doing?
+Administered online, although paper administration is available, the survey takes only ten minutes to complete and includes three open-ended comment questions: What do you want your manager to Continue, Start, and Stop doing?

-Responses to starts, stops, and continues are the comments that the managers get back, describing what their direct reports want them to do more of, do less of, or to keep doing.
+Written feedback on the continue, start, and stop questions are the comments that managers receive, describing what their direct reports want them to do more of, keep doing, or do less of.
 That feedback is very valuable.
 Leaders focus a lot on that information to provide more evidence of whether they’re improving.
 “If we’re showing an increasing score as an organization, which we have survey after survey, Rich is very happy with that progress,” says Erin Oliver, Assistant Vice President of the Mortgage and Consumer Lending Division.

 Oliver, a business and planning analyst with multiple internal and external roles related to company engagement, Performance Management, and customer service, also has fine-tuned the Bank’s survey process.
 “Communication is key,” she explains.
 “Our senior management tells our employees that we take this seriously, so to please take the survey and give honest feedback.
 I’ve seen changes in my manager’s behavior as a result of the feedback we’ve given him.
 You have to keep building trust,” she states.